dustinpfister/blog_posts/_posts/nodejs-jimp.md

 $ npm install jimp --save
 ```

-Once I have jimp installed I start by creating a file called index.js, and place an image of something maybe img.png, and start out with something like this in my index.js file:
+Once I have JIMP installed I start by creating a file called index.js, and place an image of something maybe img.png, and start out with something like this in my index.js file:

-## The read method
+## 2 - The read method

-Doing just about anything with jimp is going to involve the use of the read method.
+Doing just about anything with JIMP is going to involve the use of the read method.
 I just need to call it and pass it an image name, and a callback like so:

 ```js
 jimp.read('img.png', function (err, img) {